JonayedMohiuddin/Brainf-ck/README.md

 \* - is the default output mode

+## How to run brainfuck codes
+- From terminal:</br>
+  - Write `$ g++ brainfuck.cpp -o brainfuck` once to compile the brainfuck interpreter.
+  - Write `$ ./brainfuck filename.bf` to interpret the filename.bf brainf-ck code.
+  - or Write `$ ./brainfuck` only after that type your code in the terminal output.

 ## Examples
 # Hello World
 Just type: `$ g++ -o brainfuck.c < hello.bf`